Skip to content

 Not all schema types are equally likely to survive a migration intact.
 These are the types most commonly lost when moving from WordPress to a headless or custom Next.js implementation.

 Organization and WebSite schema.
-These are almost always generated by Yoast or Rank Math based on the site's global SEO settings — business name, logo, social profiles.
+These are almost always generated by Yoast or Rank Math based on the site's global SEO settings.
+Business name, logo, social profiles.
 They are set once and forgotten.
 When the plugin is removed, they disappear with it.
 Since these appear on the homepage and potentially across the entire site in the sitewide schema graph, losing them affects sitewide rich result eligibility.

 BreadcrumbList schema.
 Breadcrumb schema is typically generated by WordPress themes or plugins based on the site's navigation hierarchy.
-Next.js layouts do not generate this automatically — it must be explicitly implemented in the layout component for templates that display breadcrumb navigation.
+Next.js layouts do not generate this automatically.
+It must be explicitly implemented in the layout component for templates that display breadcrumb navigation.

 Review and AggregateRating schema.
 For sites with user reviews or product ratings, this schema drives star ratings in search results.
-It is almost never automatically carried over in a migration — it requires integration with the review data source and explicit schema generation in the product or service page template.
+It is almost never automatically carried over in a migration.
+It requires integration with the review data source and explicit schema generation in the product or service page template.

 Article / BlogPosting schema.
-While this is perhaps the most commonly implemented schema type, it is also commonly implemented incorrectly after migration — missing the dateModified property, using a placeholder author value, or omitting the publisher organization block that Google requires for this schema type to be fully valid.
+While this is perhaps the most commonly implemented schema type, it is also commonly implemented incorrectly after migration.
+Missing the dateModified property, using a placeholder author value, or omitting the publisher organization block that Google requires for this schema type to be fully valid.

 FAQ